Skip to content Skip to footer

 Institutional storage guides:

-Expected total volume of data in the project
+What is the expected total volume of data in the project?

-You are advised to estimate the total data volume as early as possible in order to budget for connected costs.
+You are advised to roughly estimate the total data volume as early as possible in order to budget for connected costs.
 You should also take into account that you might produce intermediate data that also requires space, even if some of these data may be discarded in the end of the project.
+It may be worth to consider if all data needs to be accessible all the time (‘hot’ storage) or whether using ‘cold’ storage should be considered for parts of the data.
+Deciding early which data needs to be preserved long-term and timely archiving is also advisable to save storage resources.

 Will storage need change over time?